 In this course students explore questions related to psychology's response to diversity and ethical principles, including: How has psychology dealt with issues of culture, race, ethnicity, class, gender, sexual orientation and ableism?
 How has this influenced basic theories in psychology?
 How does this affect specific groups or individuals in areas of research, assessment and therapeutic practice?
 What are the ethical standards that guide, and the ethical dilemmas that currently face, the field of psychology?
 How do issues of diversity and ethical principles influence and intersect with each other?
+Further, this course is designed to develop and expand students; critical knowledge of the central role of race, racism, and anti-racism in multiple contexts of society and aspects of everyday life.
 Students are asked to think critically about the societal and individual effects inherent in the information covered in this course.